filippak/karma-challenge/README.md

+To run project, clone repo then navigate to the project folder.
+In folder do:
+1. npm install
+2: npm start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>